joneikifi/MapRotator/README.md

 # MapRotator

-This project has been COMPLETELY done by ChatGPT.
-I have had extensive dialog with the ChatGPT telling what I want and I have been provided HTML and JavaScript files which I have copied and pasted to my development server and slowly with a lot of extra curves and U-turns the project has reached a milestone
+<span style="color:red">This project has been **COMPLETELY** done by ChatGPT.
+I have had an extensive dialog with the ChatGPT telling what I want and I have been provided HTML and JavaScript files which I have copied and pasted to my development server and slowly with a lot of extra curves and U-turns the project has reached a milestone so that it basically works and has reached the basic functionality what I was looking for.</span>

 MapRotator is a web application that visualizes geographical bearings and distances from a given station location.
 This project uses Leaflet.js to display maps and allows users to interact with the map to see beamwidth and bearings.